SMC242/uni-notes/cs/Algorithmics/Graph Algorithms.md

 - A traversal is considered to be efficient if it traverses the whole graph in $O(|V| + |E|)$ time

 # Traversals
-[[maths/Trees/Tree#Spanning tree|Spanning trees]] are useful for visualising the coverage of a traversal
+[[Spanning Tree]]s are useful for visualising the coverage of a traversal

 ## Depth-first
 For each component: